beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 <span style="color:red">Filter size `f` usually be odd
-nu convention in computer vision</span>.
+number, the convention in computer vision</span>.
 If `f` is even, you will come up asymmetrix padding, Besides, when have odd number of padding, you will have a central position in the middle for the filter.

 #### Strided Convolution